ngless-toolkit/ngless/docs/sources/Functions.rst

   feature
 - ``{scaled}`` is the result of the ``{normed}`` mode scaled up so that the total number of counts is identical to the ``{raw}`` (within rounding error)
+- ``{fpkm}`` is *fragments per 1000 bp per million fragments*, so it is normalized by both the size of the feature and the number of fragments.

 Unmapped inserts are included in the output if ``{include_minus1}`` is true (default: ``False``).